sherouk/contact-list/README.md

 Contact List

-This program is a contact list built in React.
+This program is a contact list.
+It's currently static and my next step is to pull the data from an API.

+Tools: React, randomuser.me API